List of Marvel Comics characters: D: Demon Bear in other media

 Demon Bear appears in The New Mutants.
-This version was manifested by Danielle Moonstar after her mutant powers first activated and subsequently destroyed the reservation that she lived on.
-In the present, Moonstar summons the Demon Bear again after Cecilia Reyes attempts to kill her.
-Subsequently, she battles the bear in her mind and dissipates it after confronting her past.
+This version was manifested by Danielle Moonstar after her mutant powers first activated and subsequently destroyed the reservation that she lived on while also killing her dad.
+In the present, Moonstar unknowingly summons the Demon Bear again after Cecilia Reyes attempts to kill her.
+Subsequently, she battles the Demon Bear in her mind and dissipates it after confronting her past.